Sponsors

 Tip: If you need to ensure code runs once and only once in any mode, use global fixtures.

-As with other hooks, this refers to to the current context object:
+As with other hooks, this refers to the current context object:

 // test/hooks.mjs